jimbolikesgithub/Refactoring-HW-1/README.md

 index.html -
 ----------
-* Changed every single div, some figure, some section, and some aside.
+* Changed every single div, some to figure, some section, and some aside.

 * Spaced and threw in some helpful documentation for easier code readability.